OSC/ood-documentation/develop/_sources/how-tos/debug/debug-apache.rst.txt

   The example configuration below can handle about 256 simultaneous requests.
-  Use this as an example and increase or decrease `MaxRequestWorkers` accordingly (based on your resources, cpus & memory and how much traffic you anticipate) then recalculate `ServerLimit`, `ThreadsPerChild` and whatever else you may want to change.
+  Use this as an example and increase or decrease `MaxRequestWorkers` accordingly (based on your resources, CPUs & memory and how much traffic you anticipate) then recalculate `ServerLimit`, `ThreadsPerChild` and whatever else you may want to change.